drtonya/Drone_follow/README.md

     - Make the container use your GPU
     - Starting an X-11 server
     - Giving the container necessary info from wsl

+- After running, you have to do this:
+    - . $HOME/.profile

 - More information on running containers with wsl here:
     - https://github.com/microsoft/wslg/blob/main/samples/container/Containers.md